The JJ Spotter Pack is an audio add-on for iRacing.

 authentic audio from crew chief Chad Knaus and spotter Earl Barban.
 Even though the dialog came from stock car oval racing,

 the pack is purposely designed to be used for any vehicle, and for both oval and road racing.
-With close to 3,000 samples in the pack, no
+With over 3,700 samples in the pack, no

 two races will ever sound the same.